pythoncerrado/codigo-de-conduta/README.md

 If you feel harassed, discriminated or humiliated, or if you witnessed any of these behaviors, please contact the Response Team.

 In face of any allegation of violation of these principles, the Response Team will examine and consider the case in order to take action to ensure that such events will not happen again.
 These actions might take the form of a conversation to reconcile the parts, an invitation to leave the event indefinitely or any other form to keep up with the values stated in this Code of Conduct.

+---
+This Code of Conduct is based on Python Brasil Code of Conduct and may be altered or improved regardless of it’s original.
+---